-This is the recipe that I used to get the colours shown in my demo photos, shown below in a larger size than elsewhere on the website:
+This is the recipe that I used to get the good henna colour shown below in a larger size than elsewhere on the website:

 - Dot number 1 (top dot), central spiral and first circle of small petals in the centre of the flower = Hennacat Bohemian Blend Henna (coming soon)

 - Dot number 2 (second dot down), and two outer circles of smaller petals in the centre of the flower = Hennacat Organic Rajasthani Henna

 - Dot number 3 (third dot down) and outline of the large petals on the outside edge of the flower = Hennacat Yemen Henna